-In CY21, DoD assessed bystander intervention on the 2021 WGR by measuring a list of potentially dangerous behaviors or comments that respondents could indicate they observed in the past year.
+In CY21, DoD assessed bystander intervention per the updates made in the 2019 WGRR.
+The measure in the 2021 WGR included a list of potentially dangerous behaviors or comments that respondents could indicate they observed in the past year.
 As shown in Figure G, military women were more likely to observe at least one of these situations (47 percent) compared to military men (28 percent).